flatgeobuf/flatgeobuf/src/ts/README.md

      <script src="https://unpkg.com/json-formatter-js@2.5.23/dist/json-formatter.umd.js"></script>
 ```

-You can start the built in http server with: `yarn serve`.
+You can start the built in http server with: `pnpm serve`.

 Then, open the example in your browser.
 For example: `open http://localhost:8000/examples/leaflet/filtered.html`.